ryanve/response.js/README.md

 ### HTML5 Dataset

 Response's dataset methods mimic the HTML5 dataset specification as closely as possible.
+(Please see [#19](https://github.com/ryanve/response.js/issues/19) to let us know if you are using these methods.
+These methods are also available in [dope](https://github.com/ryanve/dope).)

 ```javascript